Team-Elysium/image-carousel-component/README.md

 - Implementing gzip compression

-  - The [compression](https://www.npmjs.com/package/compression) node module was used Express.js middleware to compress text files and Lighthouse showed that a *First Contentful Paint* could be achived ~10s faster:
+  - The node module [compression](https://www.npmjs.com/package/compression) was used as Express.js middleware to compress text files and Lighthouse showed that a *First Contentful Paint* could be achived ~10s faster:

     ![performance-2](documentation/images/performance-2.png)

 - Using webpack production bundling

   - Even with gzip compression, the main application file `bundle.js` was still the largest resource slowing page load.
 The project's React components were being transpiled into `bundle.js` using the webpack command `webpack -d --watch` to create a bundle that would be updated as source files changed and transpiled in to a human readable development file.
 By running webpack with `webpack -p` it is possible to create a minified bundle for production.
 This decreased the uncompressed size of bundle.js from **2.43 MB** to **148KB** - more than an order of magnitude.
-With a minified and compressed `bundle.js` the time to First Meaningful Paint was reduced to 1.5s:
+With a minified and compressed `bundle.js` the time to *First Contentful Paint* was reduced to 1.5s:

     ![performance-3](documentation/images/performance-3.png)